Shopping and Eating in Belfast

 Just outside Belfast City Hall, the Belfast Christmas Market has lots of variety with a fine selection of hand-painted pottery, continental food, decorations, and a wide range of festive arts and crafts from across Europe and beyond.

 Back bigger and better than ever the food will not disappoint the taste buds.
 Visit the stalls and sample the array of food on offer and even a tipple to go alongside it.
 Choices include: Lobster burgers, Hog roast, Garlic potatoes, Bratwurst, Mac and Cheese, Christmas dinner inside a Yorkshire pudding and speciality cheeses.

 For those with a sweet tooth try the Crepes, Dutch pancakes with Nutella, cream or toffee sauce, Bubble Waffles filled with strawberries and cream, Pretzel cones filled with hot apple, toffee sauce and ice cream, Belgian chocolates, or traditional Baklava.

 Pay a visit to the Continental Bar or Lavery’s traditional Irish Bar with live music and sample some mulled wine or hot Glühwein

-And for something a little more unique, the Ormeau Road in Belfast has some special craft shops as well as luxury handcrafted food and nostalgic second hand book stores.
+And for something a little more unique, the Ormeau Road in Belfast has some special craft shops, well stocked charity shops as well as luxury handcrafted food and nostalgic second hand book stores.

 The city has an ever-expanding list of places to eat.
 From fine-dining, to pub grub and street food.